Skip to main content

 job_list = sw.jobs(tags=["tag", "another-tag", "athird-tag"], tag_operator="OR")

-If the job status comes back as failed you can view the job page in the portal or use the Strangeworks SDK to retrieve the errors:
+If a job fails, view the job page in the portal or retrieve the errors using the get_error_messages method.

 import strangeworks as sw